Weyerhaeuser Youth Initiative

 Application: Aug 1, 2023

 The Weyerhaeuser Family Foundation Children's Initiative provides funding for new direct service programs designed to promote resilience, stability, and psycho-social health for youth ages 14 to 21 who have been traumatized by Adverse Childhood Experiences.

 Applicant programs must:

-- Directly serve youth who have been significantly traumatized by Adverse Childhood Experiences, including physical, sexual or emotional abuse; domestic violence; substance abuse or mental illness in the household; parental separation or divorce; incarceration of a household member; and physical or emotional neglect
+- Directly serve youth who have been significantly traumatized by Adverse Childhood Experiences, including physical, sexual or emotional abuse; mother treated violently; substance abuse or mental illness in the household; parental separation or divorce; incarceration of a household member; and physical or emotional neglect

 - Offer age-appropriate therapeutic interventions, activities, or services that promote resilience, stability, and psycho-social health in traumatized youth